 Colleen created a Facebook page for the Great Lakes Research and Education Center, developing relationships with scientists and resource managers from across our network of 11 parks to gather information for her Facebook posts.
 She spent time behind the computer, on the phone, and most importantly in the field as she put her skills as both a photographer and a journalist to work.
 She also created two articles on bat monitoring and a number of social media posts for the Great Lakes Inventory and Monitoring Network, who, along with the Dunes Learning Center, helped sponsor her internship.

 Némesis Ortiz, Young Leaders in Climate Change (YLCC) Intern, 2017

 Némesis spent her summer both inside and out, researching methods, identifying data gaps, and collecting ancillary data needed to characterize vernal pools and assess their vulnerability to climate change.
-At Indiana Dunes National Lakeshore, she conducted field surveys in the upland dunes area of Cowles Bog to locate wetlands and determine their status as vernal pools.
+At Indiana Dunes National Park, she conducted field surveys in the upland dunes area of Cowles Bog to locate wetlands and determine their status as vernal pools.
 Némesis assessed the accuracy and precision of remote sensing techniques to detect vernal pools and developed a framework for assessing their resiliency to climate change.

 Jacob Villalpando, Mosaics in Science Diversity Intern, 2017

-Jacob spent time in the field, in the lab, and in the classroom as a Mosaics Pollinator Steward intern at Indiana Dunes National Lakeshore.
+Jacob spent time in the field, in the lab, and in the classroom as a Mosaics Pollinator Steward intern at Indiana Dunes National Park.
 He gained valuable hands-on experience in both research and science outreach by collecting updated data on native bee diversity in the park and developing a citizen science project on native pollinators.
 Jacob even tried his hand at teaching, as he shared about his stewardship project during an entomology workshop for educators held in June.